Materials for Beginners

 A business case captures the reasons for starting a project, task or idea.
-It precedes the initiation phase of a project.
+It is sometimes called the discovery phase of a project.
 It is used to outline the benefits of the project, task or idea to the organization.
 It can be presented in a well-structured written document, but may also come in the form of a short verbal agreement or presentation.
 The outcome of a successful business case is approval to initiate a project.

 |Project Charter Template||Project Charter Example||

 A project charter announces that a new project has started and ensures the project gets off to the right start.
 It is usually developed once approval has been given to initiate a project.
 It is used to outline the scope of work and broadly defines the project deliverables, schedule and budget.
 The outcome of a successful charter document is approval to plan a project.

 The stakeholder register is a document that lists all project stakeholders and their essential attributes.
 It helps the team keep track of all the people who have a stake in the project and manage their expectations.
 It is usually developed in the initiation phase of a project.